ScrollPrize/scrollprize-website/docs/06_tutorial3.md

   <TabItem value="mac" label="macOS (using Homebrew)">

 Install [Homebrew](https://brew.sh/).
-Run `brew install --no-quarantine educelab/casks/volume-cartographer`.
+Run `brew install --no-quarantine educelab/casks/volume-cartographer libtiff`.

 * The GUI app will be installed to `/Applications/VC.app`.
 * The command line tools are installed to `$(brew --prefix)/bin` and should be available in the terminal immediately (e.g. `vc_packager`) — if not, make sure you have `eval $(/opt/homebrew/bin/brew shellenv)` in your shell profile and restart your terminal.